2009 Norwegian parliamentary election

+Electoral system

 There are 169 seats in the Norwegian Parliament, but voters directly elect only 150 as constituency representatives, while the remaining 19 are "at-large" members—one for each county—and these are apportioned to parties based on the total national vote.

 For the purposes of parliamentary elections, Norway is divided into 19 constituencies corresponding to the counties, including the municipal authority of Oslo, which is a county of its own.
 The number of members to be returned from each constituency varies from 3 to 16, according to the population and area of the county.
 Norway has capped the number of "fixed" seats at 150 and, to determine how to apportion those amongst the 19 counties, it uses a two-tier formula based on population and geographic size.
 Each inhabitant counts one point, while each square kilometer counts 1.8 points.